MrYossu/Pixata.Utilities/Pixata.Email/Readme.md

 An email service for use in .NET Core projects.
 Backed by Mailkit, it eases the effort needed to add email facilities to your project.

-A [Nuget package](https://www.nuget.org/packages/Pixata.Email/) will be available for this project.
+A [Nuget package](https://www.nuget.org/packages/Pixata.Email/) is available for this project.

 ## Setup